 - Broecker and Clark planktonic foraminifera weight database ( details )

-As I sometimes tell my students My research is directed toward the role of the oceans in climate change.
+My research is directed toward the role of the oceans in climate change.
 Over the last several hundred thousand years, the folks in the back room who designed our planet were pretty clever.
 We have clear evidence that different parts of the earth's climate system are linked in very subtle yet dramatic ways.

 The climate system has jumped from one mode of operation to another in the past.
 We are trying to understand how the earth's climate system is engineered climate change has come mainly in discrete jumps that appear to be related to changes in the mode of thermohaline circulation.